fleshofcat/argstore/README.md

 By default `hostname 0.0.0.0` and `port 8000` will be used, so open <http://localhost:8000/> end explore the doc there.

-After some calls the changes will be saved in the `db/argstore.db` file.
+After some API calls the changes will be saved in the `db/argstore.db` file.

 ## Run from source